harry-100/the-tech-blog/README.md

 * [Questions](#Questions)

 ## Usage
-This app can be invoked using `node server.js` on the terminal.
-Insomnia has been used to demonstrate the functionality.
-Complete overview of the app in action is presented in the walkthrough video, the link of which is given above.
+This app is deployed on heroku.
+It can be invoked by clicking on the url provided above.

 ## License
 This application is covered under [MIT](